AAA-py/testrepo/README.md

 # testrepo
-This is a test repository
+This is a test repository from a Git and GitHub lesson I am learning on Coursera.